plan44/zdetailkit/README.markdown

 - Valueconnectors as generic component
 - ZDateTimeCell with all the extended options (suggestion, start/end, masterdate etc.)
 - choice manager as mostly generic component
+- switch cell can address bits in integer flagwords